What Should Be In Your Proposal?

 If your work is intended for use in the classroom, have you or other instructors assigned your materials to students?
 If yes, please describe the process and what you learned.

-Tell us more about yourself and your ability to reach readers inside and outside the academy.
+Additionally, tell us more about your ability to reach readers inside and outside the academy.
 Do you write for popular publications?
 Do you maintain a large social media following?
 Do you teach a course on which the book is based?
 Do you give talks or media appearances?
 How might marketing efforts leverage your networks to maximize interest in the book?